Erwin Chamberlain: NHL career

 Chamberlain began his NHL Career with the Toronto Maple Leafs in the 1938 season and played for them until the end of the 1940 season.
 The next year, he played for the Montreal Canadiens.
 In the 1942 season, he spent time in the AHL with the Washington Lions.
 Later that season, he was called back to Montreal and then traded to the Brooklyn Americans.
 He spent the 1943 season with the Boston Bruins.
 After that season he returned to Montreal for the final six seasons of his career.
 He won the Stanley Cup twice with Montreal, in the 1944 season and the 1946 season.
 He retired from hockey after the 1949 season.

-Coaching career
+Coaching career and later life

-Chamberlain was head coach of the Sudbury Wolves of the EPHL for two seasons 1960–61 and 1962–63.
+Chamberlain was head coach of the Sudbury Wolves of the EPHL for the 1960–61 and 1962–63 seasons.
+He died in 1986 at the age of 71 and was cremated.